emilyliublair/Machine-Learning-Projects/README.md

 This machine learning model predicts healthcare costs based on sex, if the patient smokes, region, age, bmi, and number of children using a regression algorithm.
 Retrieved data from https://cdn.freecodecamp.org/project-data/health-costs/insurance.csv.
 The model contains 3 dense layers activated by the ReLU activation function.
 Achieves a Mean Absolute Error of 1824.48 expenses.

 #### Text Classification Using LSTM
 This machine leanring model will classify SMS messages as either 'ham' (sent by a friend) or 'spam'(sent by a company or is a advertisement message).
 Retrieved data from https://cdn.freecodecamp.org/project-data/sms/train-data.tsv, https://cdn.freecodecamp.org/project-data/sms/valid-data.tsv.
 The model is made up of an LSTM layer and a dense layer with the activation function 'sigmoid'.
+Near 98% accuracy.